 It is 20 meters high, or 80 feet.

 How did the rock columns behind Svartifoss waterfall form?

-Columns like these form in a lava flow that cools very slowly, which allows it to form these hexagonal shapes.
+The columns formed in a lava flow that cooled very slowly, which caused these hexagonal shapes.
 You can find rock columns like these all across Iceland, so keep an eye out for them.